On the asymptotic behaviour of the correlation measure of sum-of-digits function in base 2: Statistics of binary sequences

-This seems to only define a sequence in $l^1(\Set{Z})$.
-Let us remind that we can identify finite measures on $\Set{Z}$ with sequences in $l^1(\Set{Z})$.
-It is a quick check to verify that we did define probability measures.
+This seems to only define a sequence in $l^1(\mathbb{Z})$, but we recall that we can identify finite measures on $\mathbb{Z}$ with sequences in $l^1(\mathbb{Z})$.
+It is a quick check to verify that we actually have defined probability measures.